treesasabu-muj/portfolio/btech/bituminous-concrete.md

 Determine the bitumen binder content that corresponds to the specifications median air void content (typically this is 3-5 percent).
 This is the optimum bitumen binder content.

 Determine properties at this optimum bitumen binder content by referring to the plots.
 Compare each of these values against specification values and if all are within specification, then the preceding optimum bitumen binder content is satisfactory.

+#### Latex-Bitumen Blend Preparation
+ The latex-bitumen blends were prepared by heating the bitumen to a pouring consistency in a pan at 135 to 140°C. Later, accurately measured quantity of DRC-60 latex was added at different percentages; 0%, 2%, 4%, 6%, 8% and 9%.
+The blends were then tested for penetration, softening point, specific gravity and ductility.
+The percentage of latex by weight of bitumen in the latex-bitumen blend which yield better results in these tests were fixed to be the optimum value.
+Further the results obtained were compared to the test results for pure bitumen.

+#### Marshall Mix Proportioning and Design
+ Three categories of aggregate samples A, B and C were proportioned to prepare Marshall specimens.
+These samples were sieved and batched as per MORTH specification for BC grading II shown in TABLE I using trial and error method

 ## RESULTS AND DISCUSSIONS
 ### GENERAL